comprakt/comprakt-fuzz/README.md

-                        the output directory for the fuzzed files -n NUM                number of files that should be produced --vim_format          format the output files with vim
+                        the output directory for the fuzzed files -n NUM                number of files that should be produced --vim_format          format the output files with vim --lexer               fuzz lexer test cases without caring about the syntax
 ```

 Without any arguments 10 files will get generated in the directory `output`.